cablelabs/lpwanserver/prisma/transfer/README.md

 ```
 [prisma issue](https://github.com/prisma/prisma/issues/4204)

+#### Remove User role Default 0

+Remove "DEFAULT 0" next to the role field in the user table.
+There is no role with ID 0.
+The code adds a default if not included.

 ### Customize
 This workflow is setup to create a database `prisma` which is owned by user `prisma`.
 These values align with how [Prisma](https://prisma.io) will be configured for development.